Biao Lu, L.Ac., O.M.D.

 Miao Miao, L.Ac

-Miao was born and raised in China with a strong background in Ancient Chinese language and philosophy that built up her unique and critical thinking of philosophy and wisdom, the foundation of Chinese medicine.
-Growing up with this medicine, the idea of healing and disease prevention happens in every meal and breath was deeply rooted in her blood.
-Through the years of studies at Yo San Traditional Chinese Medicine University blessing by a non-stopped 39th Generations Ni family inherited TCM practice, Miao explored a further and deeper view of Daoism meditation, Qi Gong, and Longevity medicine and nutrition.
-Miao sees every patient as some part unique even in the same disease or same condition, and the patient’s inner balance is also changing along with emotional status or environment energy shifting.
+Miao is the current faculty member of Yo San University of Traditional Chinese Medicine teaching Chinese Herbal Formulas.
+She has a strong background in the Ancient Chinese language and philosophy that built up her unique and critical thinking of philosophy and wisdom, the foundation of Chinese medicine.
+Growing up with this medicine, the idea of healing and disease prevention happening in every meal and breath was deeply rooted in her blood.
+Through the years of studies at Yo San Traditional Chinese Medicine University blessed by a non-stopped 39th Generations Ni family inherited TCM practice, Miao explored a further and deeper view of Daoism meditation, Qi Gong, and Longevity medicine and nutrition.
+Miao sees every patient as some part unique even with the same disease or same condition, and the patient’s inner balance is also changing along with emotional status or environmental energy shifting.
 Therefore, she always treats patients “at the moment”.

 Miao received her MATCM from Yo San University of Acupuncture and Traditional Chinese Medicine and is continuing her Doctoral at Yo San specializing in Women’s Health.
 She also got Tan Balancing acupuncture training with Dr. Sonia Tan, Master Tung points, and 5-elements acupuncture technique with Dr. Neil R Gumenick.
 Miao has followed Dr. Huabing Wen to learn Classic Shang Han Schools in depth as well as TCM oncology, neurology, and internal medicine.

 Miao believes TCM is a perfect balance and combination of Science and Art, we must be accurate on the degree of Yin and Yang, timing, qi direction, dosage, and combinations.
 Meanwhile, we can always be creative on apply Yin Yang, 5- elements theory in patients’ care.
-Miao can always provide her patients suggestions to use sound, smell, taste, color, material and exercise to adjust their living environment and daily routine, eventually achieve a dynamic balance body physically, mental spiritually and harmonize with the environment.
+Miao can always provide her patients suggestions to use sound, smell, taste, color, material, and exercise to adjust their living environment and daily routine, eventually achieving a dynamic balance body physically, mentally spiritually, and harmonizing with the environment.